 An epidural or spinal block is given in the back.
 You will either be sitting up or lying on your side.
 Before the block is performed, your skin will be cleansed with an antiseptic solution.
-The anesthesiologist will use local anesthesia to numb an area of your back.
+The anaesthesiologist will use local anaesthesia to numb an area of your back.

 You may have some pain or discomfort in the low back region for a day or two because of lying down on the bed.
 But, you will not have pain in your back because of the spinal or epidural procedure.

-The two commonly used types of medications are opioids (narcotics) and local anesthetics.
+The two commonly used types of medications are opioids (narcotics) and local anaesthetics.
 In normal doses, narcotics may cause some itching, nausea, retching, or drowsiness.
-Local anesthetics may cause some numbness or, heaviness.
+Local anaesthetics may cause some numbness or, heaviness.
 There will be some difficulty with weight-bearing on the blocked leg afterwards, and patients should take care not to fall; however, the pain control lasts longer than the motor effects.

-- What are the benefits of a regional block ?
+What are the benifits of regional block ?

 Epidural analgesia for pain control after surgery might provide you with some specific benefits:

-- What is difference between spinal and epidural anesthesia?
+What is difference between spinal and epidural anasthesia ?

-Spinal anesthesia and epidural anesthesia both are given in the almost same place but spinal anesthesia is a one-time injection lasts for 2-3 hrs and you will not be able to move your legs at all.
-Epidural anesthesia can be either a one-time injection or can be continuously delivered through an indwelling epidural catheter, and usually does not result in complete paralysis of lower limbs.
+Spinal anaesthesia and epidural anaesthesia both are given in the almost same place but spinal anaesthesia is a one-time injection lasts for 2-3 hrs and you will not be able to move your legs at all.
+Epidural anaesthesia can be either a one-time injection or can be continuously delivered through an indwelling epidural catheter, and usually does not result in complete paralysis of lower limbs.